safeREACH/docs/api-messaging.md

 - HTTP 400 Bad Request: malformed JSON request received
 - HTTP 401 Unauthorized: invalid credentials
 - HTTP 403 Forbidden: missing permissions
-- HTTP 404 Not Found: in case a target could not be found
-- HTTP 409 Conflict: in case a target could not be notified by any of the specified channels

 **Response in case no target could be notified:**
 ```json